 Natural Colors: Why is my soap a lighter color than the website picture?

-Our soap colors come from natural ingredients like spices, clays, botanicals, herbs, coffee, chocolate and even tomatoes.
+Our natural soap colors come from natural ingredients like spices, clays, botanicals, herbs, coffee, chocolate and even tomatoes.

 I can make a batch of soap with the most vibrant natural colors and a mere six months later the colors can morph into a lightish tint.

 The Natural Soap Recipe

 The way in which soap is formulated has an effect on shelf-life.
-Chagrin Valley Handcrafted Soaps contain all natural fresh ingredients and no artificial preservatives.
+Chagrin Valley Handcrafted Soaps contain all-natural and organic fresh ingredients and no artificial preservatives.